Citizenship N-400 and N-600

 N-400.
 If you are still married to the petitioner that petitioned for your green card, you can qualify for naturalization three years after the issuance of your green card (assuming conditions on your residence have been removed).
 Otherwise, you qualify for naturalization five years after the issuance of your green card.
 In either case, you can apply 90 days before your eligibility date, so please contact me in advance.

 If applying based on marriage, you will have to provide documentation of the continuing marriage.
-Otherwise, you will mostly have to document that you have continuously resided in the U.S. This means that you have not been absent for 6 months or more from the U.S. and have not been absent for half of more time in the last five years.
+Otherwise, you will mostly have to document that you have continuously resided in the U.S. This means that you maintain a primary residence in the U.S. and have not been absent for over 6 months from the U.S. at any one time or for over half of the total time (3 or 5 years).

 If you have had criminal issues, your record must be analyzed to make sure that you have not been convicted of a crime against moral turpitude.
 “Convicted” in the immigration sense is a much more broad concept than in criminal law, which is why you should always have your criminal lawyer discuss your case with an immigration attorney before accepting pleas, etc. While USCIS must look at the last five years of your record and that time is most important, if something appears as being against good moral character in those years, they can look back without limit.
 It is imperative that you know your criminal background, and if you have any questions, we can run your fingerprints through a third-party private company at minimal cost before proceeding.